HumphreyLu6/CMPUT412-C5/README.md

     - Set initial pose when the robot is off ramp instead of the start point of the game to help localization and precision.
     - The docking process is based on waypoints.
 We test the waypoints one by one to ensure the the robot will dock on point.
     - The robot will skip the rest of waypoints if all task at location 4 have been completed.
+    - Compared with C4, we rewrote the parameters as files passed into the launch file, which greatly improved navigation.
 - Project management:
     - The code file for work4 is seperate from the main code for further improvement on the coding style.
     - Heavliy used simple task functions like rotation and signal (led and sound) have been seperated from the original file to increase simplicity and reusability.